 The reason why I crossed the pond in the first place was going back to Mexico.
-The country I had already fallen for in 2013, when I won a writing contest and got a 2 week trip there.
+The country I had already fallen for in 2013 when I won a writing contest and got a 2-week trip there.

-That time I visited 6 states: Veracruz, Chiapas, Campeche, Quintana Roo, Tabasco and Yucatan.
+That time I visited 6 states: Veracruz, Chiapas, Campeche, Quintana Roo, Tabasco, and Yucatan.
 And it was an experience I will never forget.
 But 3 years had already gone by and Mexico called my name again this year as my dear friend Elsie invited me to spend a week in Mexico City to explore the capital from the comfort of Zocalo Central Hotel.

-Anyway, as these guys were kind enough to book my flights earlier, I got some extra time in the country and that is how I got to visit some of the Northern part of Mexico I had never stepped in.
+Anyway, as these guys were kind enough to book my flights earlier, I got some extra time in the country and that is how I got to visit some of the Northern parts of Mexico I had never stepped in.

-San Luis Potosi, a state with mixed press and not the best rep in the world, turned out to be a great idea (nevermind the full day traveling in buses from Mexico City and back) and the perfect spot to spend 4 days going all crazy and adventurous with the cool guys at Huaxteca.
-They took me all over to experience this region’s unparalleled natural beauty, where waterfalls, pools, turquoise rivers and enchanted gardens never seemed to stop.
+San Luis Potosi, a state with the mixed press and not the best rep in the world, turned out to be a great idea (nevermind the full day traveling in buses from Mexico City and back) and the perfect spot to spend 4 days going all crazy and adventurous with the cool guys at Huaxteca.
+They took me all over to experience this region’s unparalleled natural beauty, where waterfalls, pools, turquoise rivers, and enchanted gardens never seemed to stop.

 Finally here and reunited with old and new blogger friends, I got to have one of the most unbelievable weeks of this 2016.
-I was treated to the nines, met the best chefs in the city and went everywhere worth going.
+I was treated to the nines, met the best chefs in the city, and went everywhere worth going.
 I seriously cannot believe how cool this trip was.

 Millo Verde Festival, Galicia